|

 By 1910, James

 Blankenship was listed as the head of the family.
-Levina's

 name was spelled "Lavina".
 Her granddaughter Carrie Idson

 was still living with the family.
-Genevia May Johnson was

 actually a great-niece to James and Eliza Jane and was Levina's

 great granddaughter.
-May's parents were Charlie Johnson &
+Mae's parents were Charlie Johnson

 Beulah Vernesta Johnson.
-Beulah's parents were John Henry
+Beulah's parents were

-"Pinkney" Johnson and Nancy Caroline Leslie.
-John, Viney's
+"Pinkney" Johnson and

 |

-Clide Kerrigan
+Clide/Clyde Kerrigan

-is the son of George Kerrigan and Victoria Johnson.
-Vickie
+is the son of

 was listed as Viney's daughter on the 1880 Census - making Clide